Clifford's Inn: History as an Inn of Chancery

 The Society of Clifford's Inn concluded purchase of the freehold of the property on 29 March 1618 from its then owner, Francis Clifford, 4th Earl of Cumberland, for the sum of £600, with the proviso that it should pay him £4 per year rent thereafter for use of the land and to keep a set of chambers available for those barristers of his choosing.

 On the death of the 5th Earl, the earldom of Cumberland became extinct and the barony of Clifford (cr. by writ 1628) passed to his daughter and sole heiress, Lady Elizabeth Boyle, Countess of Thanet.
 After protracted family legal wranglings the rights and privileges to Clifford's Inn (together with the title of Hereditary Sheriff of Westmorland) devolved upon his cousin, Lady Anne Clifford (de jure Baroness de Clifford), which estates remained with her descendants until the early 19th century.

 Noted students in the law at Clifford's Inn include Sir Edward Coke and John Selden.
 In 1609 Clifford’s Inn was home to the legal clerk Thomas Potts (clerk) who was responsible for writing the account of the Pendle witches, The Wonderfull Discoverie of Witches in the Countie of Lancaster.
 Charles Dickens provides glimpses of Clifford’s Inn in the nineteenth century.
-The building is named in four of his novels: in Pickwick Papers a body is concealed, in Bleak House Melchisedek has chambers here; in Little Doritt Edward Dorrit (Tip) languished as a clerk here for six months; in Our Mutual Friend it is a “quiet place” for John Rokesmith to speak with Noddy Boffin.
+The building is named in four of his novels: in Pickwick Papers a body is concealed, in Bleak House Melchisedek has chambers here; in Little Dorrit Edward Dorrit (Tip) languished as a clerk here for six months; in Our Mutual Friend it is a “quiet place” for John Rokesmith to speak with Noddy Boffin.
 Additionally it is likely that it is described in other Dickens novels without being directly named.
 The Dickens Fellowship was located in Clifford’s Inn in 1918.
 The assertion that Charles Dickens was himself briefly a resident in Clifford’s Inn in 1843 may derive from the Dickens Fellowship of this period.